ThanThai21/VideoToGif/README.md

 # VideoToGif

-Android/Java module provide gif making feature.
+Android/Java module provides gif making feature.

 # All this library in your project
 1. Add it in your root build.gradle at the end of repositories: